Ssuranthiran0/CppND-Capstone-Function-Fractal-Plotter/README.md

 * 9. Templates generalize functions in the project.
 NOT DONE
 	* One function is declared with a template that allows it to accept a generic parameter.

-### Memory Management PARTLY DONE 2/6
+### Memory Management PARTLY DONE 3/6

 * 1. The project makes use of references in function declarations.
 DONE
 	* At least two variables are defined as references, or two functions use pass-by-reference in the project code.

 * 2. The project uses destructors appropriately.
-NOT DONE (Smart ptrs)
+MAYBE DONE (only smart pointers, so no dtor)
 	* At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.

 * 3. The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate. ?
 NOT DONE